bairyn/fuhivla-forms/table-simplified-info.md

 	- 3) ‘ccvv’
 	- 4) ‘cvcv’
-     \*: CLL 4.5 specifies lujvo non-y hyphenization with ‘r’ or, if invalid, ‘n’, at the beginning of the word after a CVV rafsi.
+     \*: CLL 4.5 specifies lujvo non-y hyphenization with ‘r’ or, if invalid, ‘n’, after a CVV rafsi at the beginning of the word.
 To handle this case, if the first 4 letters have the form ‘cvvrcv’ (where letter 5 is not ‘n’) or ‘cvvnrv’, remove the 4th letter, and then try decomposing into rafsi according to the table.
 No rafsi that starts with a hyphen letter ‘r’,